 The array can tune to two different frequencies from the same wavelength band provided the frequency difference does not exceed approximately 450 MHz.
+Right-hand circular

-Right-hand circular (RCP) and left-hand circular (LCP) polarizations are received for both frequencies.
-Each of these four data streams is called an IF channel.
-These four channels are known in VLAese as channels 'A', 'B', 'C', and 'D'.
-Channels A and B receive RCP, C and D receive LCP.
-Channels A and C are always at the same frequency, as are channels B and D. (But the (A,C) frequency is usually different than the (B,D) frequency).
-Observations at more widely separated frequencies can be made within the same run by time switching between the frequencies.
+(RCP) and left-hand circular (LCP) polarizations are received for both frequencies.
+Each of these four data streams is called an IF.
+These four data streams are known in VLA-ese as IFs 'A', 'B', 'C', and 'D'.
+IFs A and B receive RCE IFs C and D receive LCP.
+IFs A and C are always at the same frequency, as are IFs B and D. (But the A.C) frequency is usually different than the (B,D) frequency).
+Observations at more widely separated frequencies can only be made within the same run by time switching between the frequencies.
 This operation takes less than 30 seconds.
-The array can also multaneously observe one frequency within L band and one within P band (known as LP and), or one within 4-band band and one with P band (known as 4P band).
-These are is only currently supported modes in which frequencies within two different bands can be berved simultaneously (others are possible but not supported).
+The array can also simultaneously observe one frequency within L band and one within P band (known as LP band), or one within 4-band and one within P band (known as 4P band).
+These are the only currently supported modes in which frequencies within two different bands can be observed simultaneously (others are possible but not supported).

-Observations at seven different bandwidths (given by $50/2^n$ MHz, with n = 0, 1, ...) are possible.
+Observations at seven different bandwidths (given by $50/2^n$ MHz, with n=0,1,...6) are possible1.
 A 200 kHz bandpass is also available in spectral line mode.
-Continuum ode users wishing to use the 200 kHz bandpass should consult VLA staff first.
-Different andwidths can be used for each of the two separate frequencies.
-Wider bandwidths provide etter sensitivity, but also increase the chromatic aberration.
-See Section 3.4.2 for details.
+Continuum mode users wishing to use the 200 kHz bandpass should consult VLA staff first.
+Different bandwidths can be used for each of the two separate frequencies.
+Wider bandwidths provide better sensitivity, but also increase the chromatic aberration.
+Refer to Section 3.4.2 for details.